embiimob/Sup/README.md

 - see the example transaction JSON files https://github.com/embiimob/Sup/tree/master/P2FK/samples to begin experimenting with the entry and trading of your own Sup!? objects

-- Sup!? bitcoin objects can be discovered and browsed without internet access because Sup!? is communicating with a local copy of the blockchain.
+- Sup!? blockchain objects can be discovered and browsed without internet access because Sup!? is communicating with a local copy of the blockchain.